One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 There are worse things you can be doing on a Sunday afternoon!

-Yeah, so if you want to see a bit of Antalya-style chillout and park life, Karaalioğlu is the place to be on a Sunday.
+So if you want to see a bit of Antalya-style chillout and park life, Karaalioğlu is the place to be on a Sunday.

-Karaalioğlu Park In Rubbish Weather
+Karaalioğlu Park In Not-So-Sunny Weather

 Well, when it comes to dramatic cliff plunges, a huge Mediterranean gulf and a mountain range as distinctive as the outlines of the Beydağları, can ‘rubbish weather’ even exist?